AI

 8. Continuous Improvement: Systematic AI involves continuously iterating and improving AI systems based on feedback, new data, and evolving requirements.
 This may involve re-training models, updating algorithms, or re-designing systems to address changing needs and improve performance.

-By following a systematic approach, organisations can effectively leverage AI to address complex challenges, drive innovation, and achieve desired outcomes in various domains, including healthcare, finance, manufacturing, and more.
+By following a systematic approach, organizations can effectively leverage AI to address complex challenges, drive innovation, and achieve desired outcomes in various domains, including healthcare, finance, manufacturing, and more.

 Systematic AI In Biotech and Life Sciences